 Allows you to defrost for a selected length of time.
 See the Defrosting Guide for suggested times.
+(Auto Defrost explained in the About the auto feature section.)

-- 7 Press TIME DEFROST twice.
+- 7 Press DEFROST AUTO/TIME twice.

 - 2 Enter defrosting time.

-- Press START.
+- 3 Press START.

+- Turn food over when the oven signals.

+- Fress START.